cyberboy666/_transcribe_/README.md

 ## some things to check / try / do

-- try with the level-shifter circuit
+- try with the level-shifter circuit - i tried but it didnt work - maybe my circuit was wrong tho
-- try with smaller caps
+- ~~try with smaller caps~~ this works horray
-- try with altSoftSerial
+- ~~try with altSoftSerial~~ - seems to work, only question is how much space we have on there
-- try with serial midi input (how?)
+- try with serial midi input (how?) maybe i will need to work with 2 arduinos , one for sending midi another for receiving
 - try with usb midi host sheild
 - implement other types of commands
 - create a pcb design